anbjos/spectral-transformer/README.md

 #### 4. Softmax to Compute Attention Weights

-The [softmax](https://en.wikipedia.org/wiki/Softmax_function) function is applied row-wise to the scaled attention scores to produce attention weights, ensuring that each row forms a probability distribution that sums to 1:
+The [softmax](https://en.wikipedia.org/wiki/Softmax_function) function is applied column-wise to the scaled attention scores to produce attention weights, ensuring that each column forms a probability distribution that sums to 1:

 $$
 A = \text{Softmax}\left(\frac{K^T Q}{\sqrt{d_k}}\right)